andrewpareles/scope-tailwind/README.md

 ## Using Scopify-Tailwind
-To run the tool, use `scopify-tailwind`.
+To run the tool, run `scopify-tailwind` in the terminal.
 The source file is the only required parameter.
 Here are all the options:

 ```
 scopify-tailwind ./src  # (required) the source folder with jsx/tsx files to scopify